-This qualification is linear.
-Linear means that students will sit all their exams and submit all their non-exam assessment at the end of the course.
+Students will sit all their exams and submit all their non-exam assessment at the end of the course.
 The Design & Technology course offers two exciting units to students:

+Coursework (NEA)

+portfolio of evidence.

-Coursework (NEA) Iterative Design Challenge Investigate; Design; Make; Analyse and evaluate Create a working prototype and portfolio of evidence 50% of course Exam 2 hours Core technical principles Specialist technical principles Designing and making principles 50% of course
+Interative Design Challenge Investigate; 50% of course; Iterative Design Challenge Investigate; Design; Make; Analyse and evaluate create a working prototype and

-AQA

-Any of your D&T teachers or Mr Neville

-Drama
+Exam (2hrs) 50% of course Core technical principles, Specialist technical principles, Designing and making principles.

+Mr Neville or your D&T teacher